 This is an issue that results from incompatibilities.
 Outdated systems don’t often integrate properly with one another because that’s not something old technology allows for.
 This means data generated in each system is isolated, which creates data silos.
 This is a huge problem for big organizations with different types of data, because employees have to go to different tools to find what they need, and it’s very difficult to gather data from different systems in a single place.
 This is a big time waster and truly frustrating for staff.

 Modern systems such as ERPs don’t have this problem because they offer functionality for all operations of an organization as a single package, and data generated is stored in a single place.

 Lack of Support

 Legacy systems often are no longer supported by the manufacturer for technical issues because their sale has come to a halt.
-This means if you encounter any problem or have any question while using the system, it’s unlikely that you can get help for troubleshooting from the vendor.
+This means if you encounter any problem or have any questions while using the system, it’s unlikely that you can get help for troubleshooting from the vendor.
 Third-party service providers might offer support at a cost, but as a certain technology ages and becomes outdated, technical support for it tends to disappear.

 Many governments have come to enforce new regulations on data protection, such as the GDPR, in their countries, and businesses need to follow these laws if they’re going to operate in these territories.
-This leads many businesses to a need for upgrading their legacy system because their old technology doesn’t suffice to technically obey these new regulations.
+This leads many businesses to need for upgrading their legacy system because their old technology doesn’t suffice to technically obey these new regulations.
 If your home country enacts such a law, or you want to expand your business to a territory with such a law, legacy systems will become your roadblock.